As one of the most competitive international aviation markets, you have a plethora of options to fly between the East Coast of the US and Europe.

 In this guide, we cover which airlines and routes you can use with your Qantas Points and Asia Miles, how much they cost in Business and First Class, how to search and book these awards, and our tips to get the best-value redemption.

-Given Keith reviewed this American Airlines flight from New York JFK to London Heathrow, we figured it would be useful to cover off some of the key points redemption options between the two continents.
+We’ve previously reviewed this American Airlines flight from New York JFK to London Heathrow as an example of how to use points between the two continents.

 Airlines and key routes that can be used with Qantas and Asia Miles partners